dasupradyumna/launch.nvim/README.md

 - **LaunchShowTaskConfigs**
     Show all configured tasks with their options in a floating window

+- **LaunchShowTaskConfigsFT**
+    Show configured tasks filtered based on the current buffer filetype with their options in a floating window

 - **LaunchShowActiveTasks**
     Show the list of all active tasks in a floating window; each active task can be displayed either in a floating window or a new window in the plugin-managed tabpage